-Name Key Function Memory [MEMORY] Selects memory mode.
+Name Кеу Function Memory [MEMORY] Selects memory mode.
 You run programs in this mode, and the other keys in the MEM row control the ways in which the program is run.
-Shows OPERATION:MEM in upper left display.
+Shows OPERATION: MEM in upper left display.
 Single Block [SINGLE BLOCK] Toggles single block on or off.
-When single block is on, the control runs only one program block each time you press [CYCLE START].
+When single block is on, the control runs only one program block each time you press [CYCLE START] .
 Graphics [GRAPHICS] Opens Graphics mode.
 Optional Stop [OPTION STOP] Toggles optional stop on or off.
 When optional stop is on, the machine stops when it reaches M01 commands.
-Block Delete [BLOCK DELETE] Toggles block delete on or off.
-The program ignores (does not execute) items with a slash ("/") when this option is on.
+Block Delete [BLOCK DELETE] Toggles Block Delete On or Off.
+When Block Delete is On, the control ignores (does not execute) the code following a Forward Slash (/), on that same line.